-For transmission of the virus to occur, these fluids then must make contact with a mucous membrane (like the vagina, penis, rectum, or mouth), a cut or injury, or be injected straight into the bloodstream.
+For virus transmission to occur, these fluids must then make contact with a mucous membrane (such as the vagina, penis, rectum, or mouth), make contact with a cut or injury, or be injected straight into the bloodstream.

 The vast majority of the time, HIV is spread through the following activities:

-- having anal or vaginal sex with someone who has HIV without using a condom or taking medications to prevent HIV transmission
+- having anal or vaginal sex with someone who has HIV without using a condom or other barrier method or taking medications to prevent HIV transmission

 - sharing needles or sharing equipment used to prepare drugs for injection with someone who has HIV

-HIV may also be spread in these ways, but it’s not common:
+It’s not common, but HIV may also be spread in these ways:

-- via an HIV-positive person who transmits the virus to their child during pregnancy, delivery, and breastfeeding (however, many people living with HIV are able to have healthy, HIV-negative babies by getting good prenatal care; that care includes being tested for HIV and beginning HIV treatment, if needed)
+- through a person living with HIV who transmits the virus to their child during pregnancy, delivery, and breastfeeding (but many people living with HIV can have healthy, HIV-negative babies by getting good prenatal care that includes being tested for HIV and beginning HIV treatment, if needed)

-- accidentally being stuck with an HIV-contaminated needle
+- through accidentally being stuck with an HIV-contaminated needle

 In extremely rare cases, HIV can be transmitted in the following ways:

-- oral sex, if an HIV-positive person ejaculates into their partner’s mouth and the partner has an open cut or lesion
+- oral sex, if a person with HIV ejaculates into their partner’s mouth and the partner has an open cut or lesion

-- a blood transfusion or organ transplant that contains HIV (the chance of this happening now is very rare — less than 1 in 1.5 million — because blood and organ/tissue is meticulously tested for diseases)
+- a blood transfusion or organ transplant that contains HIV (the chance of this happening now is very rare because blood and organ/tissue is

-- a bite, if an HIV-positive person bites and breaks the skin, causing extensive tissue damage (only a few cases of this have been documented)
+- a bite, if a person living with HIV bites and breaks the skin, causing extensive tissue damage (only a few cases of this have been documented)

 - blood containing HIV coming in contact with a wound or an area of broken skin

-- in one case, open-mouth kissing, if both partners have bleeding gums or sores (in this case, the virus is transmitted through the blood, not the saliva)
+- open-mouth kissing if both partners have bleeding gums or sores (in this case, the virus is transmitted through blood, not saliva), which has only been

 - sharing tattoo equipment without sterilizing it between uses (there are no known cases in the United States of anyone contracting HIV this way)

-Having a better understanding about HIV transmission not only prevents the spread of HIV, but also prevents the spread of misinformation.
-HIV can’t be spread through casual contact such as kissing, shaking hands, hugging, or sharing food or drink (as long as both people don’t have open wounds).
+Having a better understanding of HIV transmission not only prevents the spread of HIV but also the spread of misinformation.
+HIV can’t be spread through casual contact like kissing, shaking hands, hugging, or sharing food or drinks (as long as both people don’t have open wounds).

-Even during anal or vaginal sex, using a condom correctly will prevent HIV from spreading since the virus can’t move through the latex of a condom.
+Even during anal or vaginal sex, using a condom or other barrier method correctly will prevent HIV from spreading since the virus can’t move through the latex of a condom or other barrier method.

 While there isn’t a cure for HIV, advancements in medications for HIV have greatly reduced the chances of a person living with HIV passing the virus on to another person.

-If you’re concerned that you may have shared bodily fluids with a person living with HIV, ask a healthcare provider about post-exposure prophylaxis (PEP).
-PEP can stop the virus from becoming an infection.
+If you’re concerned that you may have shared bodily fluids with a person living with HIV, consider asking a healthcare professional about post-exposure prophylaxis (PEP).
+PEP can help stop the virus from becoming an infection.
 It must be taken within 72 hours of the contact to be effective.